syncfusion-content/uwp-docs/uwp/CellGrid/Rows-and-Columns.md

 ## Unfreeze rows and columns

-The SfCellGrid provides support to unfreeze the rows and columns by setting the `FrozenRows` and `FrozenColumns` counts to 1.
+The Excel-like Grid provides support to unfreeze the rows and columns by setting the `FrozenRows` and `FrozenColumns` counts to 1.

 {% tabs %}
 {% highlight c# %}